-MedReAct was founded in 2014 by a group of senior marine campaigners, experts, and nonprofit organizations originally working together to achieve a substantial reform of the EU’s Common Fisheries Policy (CFP).
+MedReAct was founded in 2014 by a group of senior marine campaigners and nonprofit organizations originally working together to achieve an ambitious reform of the EU's Common Fisheries Policy (CFP).

 The group was part of the coordination team of OCEAN2012, a coalition created to advance the reform of the CFP in the European Union.
-By leading national campaigns that often involved local organizations and international NGOs, they secured public and political support for the reform.
-Finally, in 2013, the European Parliament reformed the CFP and ruled that overfishing activities would have stopped by 2020 in the EU.
+By leading national campaigns that often involved local organizations and international NGOs, they secured public and political support for the coalition's objectives.
+Finally, in 2013, the new CFP was adopted with the leading objective to stop overfishing by 2020.

-Realizing that fishing activities and biodiversity loss in the Mediterranean had been a marginal part of the reform debate, the group decided to create MedReAct and refocus their actions and expertise on the recovery of the Mediterranean Sea ecosystem.
+Realizing that Mediterranean fisheries had been a marginal part of the reform debate, the group decided to create MedReAct and refocus their actions and expertise on the recovery of the Mediterranean Sea.

-Today, MedReAct works to ensure the effective implementation of the CFP in the Mediterranean Sea and campaigns for sustainable fisheries and rapid ecosystem recovery.
+Today, MedReAct works to ensure the effective implementation of the CFP in the Mediterranean Sea and campaigns for responsible fisheries and rapid ecosystem recovery.

 Archipelagos, Institute of Marine Conservation is a nonprofit NGO committed to protecting the biodiversity of the Greek seas and islands.